HaploidJS/haploidjs.github.io/docs/guide/register-app.md

 Haploid.js also supports entry in JS format, but this is missing the CSS description.

 ::: tip
-If the entry ends with _.js_ or _.mjs_, Or if the _Content-Type_ returned by the request entry contains _text/javascript_/_application/javascript_/_application/ecmascript_, the entry is considered to be in JS format.
+If the entry ends with _.js_ or _.mjs_, or if the _Content-Type_ returned by the request entry contains _text/javascript_, _application/javascript_, _application/ecmascript_, the entry is considered to be in JS format.
 :::

 JS is divided into ESM and UMD two formats.
 Since the execution of these two is different, Haploid.js needs to determine the format, in the following way: